robj411/p2_drivers/README.md

 The following quantities are sampled from the set of values belonging to countries from one income level and/or uniform distributions:

-- Population distribution by age
+- Population distribution by age (Doohan et al. 2025)
-- Life expectancy
+- Life expectancy (Doohan et al. 2025)
-- Number of workers per sector
+- Number of workers per sector (Doohan et al. 2025)
-- GVA per worker per sector
+- GVA per worker per sector (Doohan et al. 2025)
-- Community contact matrix
+- Community contact matrix (Walker et al. 2020)
-- Testing rate
+- Testing rate (Doohan et al. 2025)
 - Scaling factors for all workplace-related contacts
 - The extent to which there is uncosted transmission reduction
 - Type of VSL calculation